-- Signs shall comply with the City's sign regulations found in LMC Section 18A.50.600 Sign Regulations in addition to the sign regulations in the SMP. - Sign plans and designs shall be submitted for review and approval at the time of shoreline permit approval. - 3) All signs shall be located and designed to minimize interference with vistas, viewpoints, and visual access to the shoreline. - 4) Temporary signs shall be removed subject to the requirements of LMC Section 18A.50.665 Signs for Temporary Display.
+- Signs shall comply with the City's sign regulations found in LMC Section 18A.50.600 Sign Regulations in addition to the sign regulations in the SMP. - Sign plans and designs shall be submitted for review and approval at the time of shoreline permit approval. - All signs shall be located and designed to minimize interference with vistas, viewpoints, and visual access to the shoreline. - 4) Temporary signs shall be removed subject to the requirements of LMC Section 18A.50.665 Signs for Temporary Display.
 Examples of temporary signs can include real estate signs, directions to events, political advertisements, event or holiday signs, and construction signs.

-5) Signs that do not meet the policies and regulations of this program shall be removed or required to conform within two (2) years of the SMP's effective date.

-6)1) The following types of signs may be allowed in all shoreline environment designations:
+- 5) Signs that do not meet the policies and regulations of this program shall be removed or required to - (1) The following types of signs may be allowed in all shoreline environment designations: - a.

-- a.
 Water navigational signs and highway signs necessary for operation, safety, and direction. - b.
-Public information signs directly relating to a shoreline use or activity. - c.
-Off-premise, freestanding signs for community identification, information, or directional purposes. - d.
-Site and institutional flags or temporary decorations customary for special holidays and similar events of a public nature.

-7) The following signs are prohibited:

-- Off-premises freestanding outdoor advertising signs and billboards. - Spinners, streamers, pennants, flashing lights, and other animated signs used for commercialpurposes. - c.
+Public information signs directly relating to a shoreline use or activity. - Off-premise, freestanding signs for community identification, information, or directional purposes. - d.
+Site and institutional flags or temporary decorations customary for special holidays and similar events of a public nature. - 7) The following signs are prohibited: - a.
+Off-premises freestanding outdoor advertising signs and billboards. - Spinners, streamers, pennants, flashing lights, and other animated signs used for commercial purposes. - c.
 Signs placed on trees or other natural features. - d.
-Commercial signs for products, services, or facilities located off site.
+Commercial signs for products, services, or facilities located off-site.